satran/Dotvim/README.md

 Most of the plugins are done using Pathogen(including itself).
 The non pathogen plugins are found in the plugin directory.
 Currently these are the plugins in the plugin directory:

-*colorx.vim - this is used to launch the colorpicker in Mac*
-*hexHighlight.vim - this is used to display the actual color of a hex.*

 My .vimrc file is constantly being updated.
 Hope I remember to commit the changes.
 I have tried to comment where ever necessary.
 There is a much modified version of the colour scheme clouds.
 I have called it cloudsxterm.
 It works on terminal and gui.

+*colorx.vim - this is used to launch the colorpicker in Mac*
+*hexHighlight.vim - this is used to display the actual color of a hex.*

+##Installation
+####Clone the repository
+The best way would be to clone the entire repoistory to your home directory's .vim folder.
+If the .vim directory exists move it.

+    mv ~/.vim ~/.vim-backup
+    cd ~
+    git clone git@github.com:satyajitranjeev/Dotvim.git .vim

+####Symbolic link for .vimrc
+Make a symbolic link of the .vim/vimrc file to the home directory.

+    ln -s ~/.vim/vimrc ~/.vimrc

+####Clone sub-modules
+Clone all the sub-modules:

+    cd ~/.vim
+    bash vim-git-script.sh

 ###Mappings for various commands